mfsjr/manifold-dx/README.md

 - Look at our demo apps, these are built with create-react-app and react-script-ts.

 #### Recent work has centered on:
+- Verifying Hot Module Replacement using manifold-dx in applications
 - Adding optional render props to ContainerComponent HOC
 - Optimizing user-facing API's for ease-of-use
 - Real-world apps with Material-UI v1, Formik, GraphQL